-There’s a lot of advice out there about how to design presentations.
-But most of that fails to prepare you for delivering complex evidence to senior-level decision-makers.
-Here's what I do.
-Hope this helps.
+There’s plenty of advice about designing presentations.
+But little of it prepares you for delivering complex evidence to senior-level decision-makers.
+This should help.

-First, ask yourself this: How might your evidence help someone better understand the steps required to reach an important goal?
+How might your evidence help someone understand the steps required to reach an important goal?

-- To develop an answer, put together what I call lean evidence, embracing lean management concepts.
+1. Put together lean evidence, embracing lean management concepts.
 As explained by the Lean Enterprise Institute, “The core idea is to maximize customer value while minimizing waste.”
-Keep this in mind when planning a presentation, writing your report, or sending that email: Focus on what's valuable, and reduce waste by stripping out nonessentials.
-Show how value flows over all the details to what's important to your audience.
+Keep this in mind when planning a presentation, writing your report, or sending that email: Strip out nonessentials.

-- Skip the storytelling.
+2. Skip the storytelling.
 Begin with “Boom!
 Here’s my answer.”
 You’re not Steve Jobs, and this isn’t a TED talk.
-You're delivering lean evidence to a busy executive, so think of all that buildup as waste.
-Stay true to lean, and get rid of it.
+To a busy executive, all that buildup is a waste – and they’ll start looking at their phones.
+Stay true to lean.
 Jeanne Tari, VP at Power Speaking, makes a similar point, saying the way to present to executives is to “bottom line it first, then have a dialogue”.

-- Go easy on the pretty pictures.
+3. Go easy on the pretty pictures.
 Everybody loves eye candy.
-But the data visualization is not the point: It just helps you make your point.
+But data visualization is not the point: It just helps you make your point.

-- Avoid the dreaded SMEs disease.
-Provide enough detail about your methods to establish credibility as a subject matter expert.
+5. Avoid SME’s disease.
+Provide detail about your methods to establish credibility as a subject matter expert.
 Then stop.
-Pay yourself $5 for every word you delete.
-Andrew a/k/a @theFundingGuru gives this advice, and I agree.
+Pay yourself $5 for every word you delete (thanks to Andrew @theFundingGuru).